 Personal, Social, Health and Economic Education

-The programme of study for PSHEE covers years 7 to 11 and is based on three core themes:
+The programme of study for PSHEE covers years 7 to 13 and is based on three core themes drawn from the PSHE Association Programme of Study:

 - Health and Wellbeing